linschris/git-tutorial/README.md

     Switched to a new branch 'three_sum'

+> NOTE: there are other commands such as git branch {new_branch_name}, but this command requires you to move to the branch using checkout or switch anyways.
+So, use the above command as a shortcut.

 ### Now, we're in a new branch!
 Note that the adding and committing are all the same.

 Using the knowledge from [before](#working-up-the-tree), make changes to the file two_sum.py and afterward add, commit, and push these changes: